DivyashreeGovindan25/Compress_Decompress/README.md

 # Compress_Decompress
 ## The objective of the project is to compress and decompress files without losing data
 This project Compression_Decompression is developed using java swing technology , java swing is a light weight desktop application provided by java
+Since this project is developed using java swing technology, it can be run only using jdk

 ### Steps to download and run this project
 1. Install jdk on your local machine, set the environment variables-->path of your installed jdk